hmrc/help-to-save-api/resources/public/api/conf/1.0/docs/overview.md

 ### For Digitally Excluded users

-In the JSON 'Body' object, the email must not be specified, communicationPreference should be set to 00 and registrationChannel set to callCentre.
+In the JSON 'Body' object, the email must not be specified, communicationPreference must be set to "00" and registrationChannel must be set to "callCentre".